 I don’t know when you were first exposed to pornography, but I bet you were caught off guard by the way it made you feel.
 I had no idea that kids your age could be exposed so easily!
 I have been caught off guard, too!
 I’m so sorry that I didn’t know enough to prepare you better to deal with this.
 I’m so sorry you have been facing this alone!
 Even if you were curious and were looking for pornography, I am sure what came back at you was not what you were expecting.
 I love you no matter what you’ve done and what you’ve seen.

-Admitting your own mistakes will decrease the chances your child will get defensive and see you as the enemy.
-Only when you work with your child against pornography will your child have any reasonable chance of learning to reject it.
+Important!
+Admitting your own mistakes decreases the chances your child will get defensive and see you as the enemy.

 5. Talk about Feelings

 Gallacher encourages parents to express feelings when speaking with their kids, even when it means getting vulnerable.
 For example, if talking about pornography makes you uncomfortable, simply tell your child how you feel.
 Ask your child to be patient with you and work together to forge new territory.
-Ask your child to forgive you when you make stupid mistakes.
+Ask your child to forgive you when you trip over your tongue.

 When parents are willing to describe emotions, kids learn the vocabulary they need to name feelings.
 Naming feelings is an important skill in recognizing and rejecting pornography.
 Talking about the mixed feelings you felt when you first saw pornography might help a child that has already been exposed feel more safe disclosing.
 We all need a little help expressing and dealing with uncomfortable feelings!